Features / Help

 • It is synchronized with the Clipboard.

-• Copying or cutting text in any other application updates instantly the content of the editor.
+• Copying or cutting text or images in any other application updates instantly the content of the editor.

 • You have access to a large set of tools in the Edit, Find/Replace, Sort, Change case and Convert menus described below.